 Some states take into consideration, too, whether you have dependents, and may add a small amount of money to your unemployment benefit if you do.
 Unemployment benefits are subject to federal income taxes.

 Are gig workers eligible for unemployment benefits?

-Yes, under the CARES Act, people who work in gig jobs or fill other types of freelance positions can receive unemployment benefits.
+Yes, under federal legislation, people who work in gig jobs or fill other types of freelance positions now can receive unemployment benefits.
 Before this law was passed, most of these workers would not have been eligible.
 That’s good news for people whose gig work has dried up, but it also means the state unemployment departments will need time to figure out how to process these new applications.
 Contact your state’s unemployment agency to learn more about benefits eligibility under the new federal law.

 Do I have to earn a certain amount of money or work for a certain period of time on the job I lost to qualify for unemployment?